Investigation into whether council for the City of Greater Sudbury held illegal closed meetings on March 2, March 23, and April 26, 2016

 Ombudsman of Ontario

-Investigative Solutions Network Inc., City of Greater Sudbury – Transit Kiosk Contract Report, online.
+Investigative Solutions Network Inc., This link opens in a new tabCity of Greater Sudbury – Transit Kiosk Contract Report

 Allowance for doubtful accounts is the provision made by the city in anticipation of an amount of debt that is classified as uncollectible, in whole or in part, that is likely to be experienced over the course of the fiscal period.